 Whether a disagreement turns into pushing and shoving, an altercation results in serious physical harm, or escalated emotions cause a person to act rashly and violently, legal defense representation is necessary to protect a defendant from unwarranted or inflated charges.

 Most people think of an assault as the infliction of physical harm by one person against another.
 They think that "assault and battery" is a single criminal charge.
-However, in truth, assault may be charged even if no physical contact occurs between an assailant and a victim, and assault and battery are two distinct charges which are frequently charged in conjunction.
+However, in truth, you may be charged even if no physical contact occurs between an assailant and a victim, and these two crimes are two distinct charges which are frequently charged in conjunction.

-In other words, assault is the attempt to commit bodily harm through force or violence, and battery is the intentional use of violence against another.
-What many people call assault is, in actuality, the crime of battery.
+In other words, it is the attempt to commit bodily harm through force or violence, and battery is the intentional use of violence against another.

-To further complicate understanding of assault charges, not all assault crimes are considered equal in the eyes of the law.
-Certain factors can escalate a charge from a misdemeanor to a felony, and while simple assault carries maximum penalty of a year in county jail, assault with a deadly weapon is punishable by a maximum of life in prison.
-Likewise, assault against a family member, or domestic violence, is penalized more harshly than a general assault conviction.
+To further complicate understanding of these charges, not all of these crimes are considered equal in the eyes of the law.
+Certain factors can escalate a charge from a misdemeanor to a felony, and while simple charges carry a maximum penalty of a year in county jail, charges involving a deadly weapon is punishable by a maximum of life in prison.
+Likewise, when committed against a family member, or domestic violence, is penalized more harshly than a general conviction.

-Because of the broad definitions of assault and battery, the variables affecting the charge, and the nuances of assault law, it is imperative that anyone accused of an assault quickly obtain legal counsel.
-The assault lawyers with Phillips & Associates can help you understand the offense with which you have been charged and any potential consequences of conviction.
+Because of the broad definitions of these crimes, the variables affecting the charge, and the nuances of the law, it is imperative that anyone accused quickly obtain legal counsel.
+The lawyers with Phillips & Associates can help you understand the offense with which you have been charged and any potential consequences of conviction.
 We can develop the optimal defense strategies for your case and effectively deliver your defense for the best possible outcome to your case.

-At its lowest level of offense, assault, or the attempt to commit bodily harm, is punishable by a maximum sentence of 30 days in jail and/or a $500 fine.
-However, typically, an assault is charged as Assault and Battery, a physical altercation or harmful physical contact resulting in only minor injuries.
-Assault and Battery is a misdemeanor punishable by up to 90 days in jail, unless the crime is characterized as domestic abuse.
+The lowest level of offense is punishable by a maximum sentence of 30 days in jail and/or a $500 fine.
+However, typically, it is charged as Assault and Battery, a physical altercation or harmful physical contact resulting in only minor injuries.
+This is a misdemeanor punishable by up to 90 days in jail, unless the crime is characterized as domestic abuse.

-While simple Assault and Battery is a misdemeanor, the offense is elevated to felony status when it involves grave bodily harm or an assault by an able-bodied person against someone who is weak or frail:
+While simple Assault and Battery is a misdemeanor, the offense is elevated to felony status when it involves grave bodily harm by an able-bodied person against someone who is weak or frail:

 § 646 – Aggravated Assault and Battery Defined